core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 capability and setting before any Capabilities and Settings messages send a modified value.

-These are not default values for the option as defined in Section 5.4.4 in {{RFC7252}}.
+These are not default values for the option, as defined in Section 5.4.4 in {{RFC7252}}.
 A default value would mean that an empty Capabilities and Settings message would result in the option being set to its default value.